-If you believe you are entitled to Social Security Disability (SSD) or Supplemental Security Income (SSI) benefits, you must submit an Application (online, by phone, in-person at a Social Security office, or mailed in) to the Social Security Administration (SSA).
+If you believe you are entitled to Social Security Disability Income (SSDI) or Supplemental Security Income (SSI) benefits, you must submit an Application (online, by phone, in-person at a Social Security office, or mailed in) to the Social Security Administration (SSA).
 SSA examiners review the application, including the nature and severity of your impairment, medical records, work history, age and level of education, and if you could do other work.
-Social Security may also require you to be examined by a doctor they select.
+The SSA may also require you to be examined by a doctor they select.

-Before and at your ALJ hearing, you may submit updated information and evidence to the Social Security Administration and appear for a hearing.
+Before and at your ALJ hearing, you may submit updated information and evidence to the Social Security Administration.
 At the hearing, the ALJ and your attorney will ask you questions about your medical condition and your ability to do any work.
 Then, the ALJ and your attorney will ask a vocational expert about whether there are any jobs you could perform given your medical condition and limitations.

 The ALJ will then consider all the evidence and issue a written decision after the hearing.
 However, the entire process from application to ALJ decision can take up to two years.
-We recognize that it is difficult for individuals who cannot work and are suffering with a medical condition to wait that long and make every effort to move your case as quickly as we can, and also get you the best result.
+We recognize that it is difficult for individuals who cannot work and are suffering from a medical condition to wait that long.
+We make every effort to move your case as quickly as we can, and also get you the best result.